Business Insurance for Your Church

 Churches often own vehicles that are used to conduct church business.
 Some furnish a vehicle to the pastor.
 At many churches, parishioners drive their personal autos on behalf of the organization.
 Thus, most churches need a business auto policy that includes coverage for non-owned autos.

-Some churches own buses or vans that they use to transport parishioners.
-Such vehicles create serious liability risks.
-To ensure they are operated safely, buses and vans must be maintained properly.
-Careful driver selection and training are also essential.
-Note that a bus or van is subject to federal regulation if it travels across state lines and is designed to transport more than 15 passengers (including the driver).
-If you aren't sure what requirements may apply to a particular vehicle, ask your agent or broker for assistance.
+Some churches own buses or vans they use to transport parishioners.
+Such vehicles can create serious liability risks, particularly if they aren't maintained properly or are driven by an inexperienced operator.
+As a general rule, buses and vans are subject to federal regulation if they travel across state lines and are designed to transport more than 15 passengers (including the driver).
+Some exceptions apply to vehicles operated by religious organizations.

-In a few states, churches are exempt from the requirement to buy workers compensation coverage.
-Even if this coverage is not required, a church should consider purchasing it voluntarily.
+A few states don't require churches to buy workers compensation coverage.
+Yet, churches should consider buying this insurance voluntarily.
 Voluntary compensation coverage serves as a hedge against lawsuits.
-It provides injured workers the benefits they would have received had they been covered by state law.
+It provides injured workers the benefit they would have received had they been covered by state law.
 A worker who accepts those benefits is barred from suing his or her employer.